MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/Extensibility.md

 Apps that are created by using PowerApps can be embedded into the job template in Attract.

-To download the **Initiate and Extract Parameters Passed to Powerapps** template, go to [Initiate and Extract Parameters Passed to Powerapps](https://go.microsoft.com/fwlink/?linkid=2081991) on the Microsoft Download Center.
+To download the **Initiate and Extract Parameters Passed to Powerapps** template and Custom Entity Structure, go to [Initiate and Extract Parameters Passed to Powerapps](https://go.microsoft.com/fwlink/?linkid=2081991) on the Microsoft Download Center.

 ## Integration with Office 365